idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 3. **CHAT** - "I found 3 cinematic videos.
 Now I'll generate the brand assets for the finale, then analyze everything together."

-4. **CHAT** - "I'll generate a transparent logo graphic for your brand."
+4. **INFO** - "I'll generate a transparent logo graphic for your brand."

 5. **GENERATE** - Logo generation
     → content: "Generating a transparent brand logo graphic."